BartBruininks/Mocktini/README.md

 ## Acknowledgements

-Mocktini was built by Dr. Bart MH Bruininks as a passion project whilst working at the Univeristy of Groningen (2026).
+Mocktini was built by Dr. Bart MH Bruininks as a passion project during his appointment at the Univeristy of Groningen (2026).
 It is a single-file, self-contained educational tool for exploring 2D soft matter physics interactively in the browser available under the MIT License.